rudri182/Group-Recommendation-System/README.md

 *Movies*, *Hobbies*, *Music* : It has values between 1 to 10.
 It signifies the interest and how a persin will rate oneself to spend the leisure time.

 Before applying any algorithm, the data is scaled using _StandardScaler()_.
 After normalizing the data, K-Means clustering algorithm is applied.
 To decide how many clusters to be formed, *elbow* method is used.
 Atlast, visualization of cluster is done.

+Feel free to create issues and pull requests 🎉